US ranks last in the world for paid time off for new moms

-According to Business.org’s recent employee benefits survey, 30% of women say that paid maternity leave is the most important benefit offering.
+According to Business.org’s recent employee benefits survey, 30 percent of women say that paid maternity leave is the most important benefit offering.

 - Bulgaria stands out by far as the best place for maternity leave, stretching to 58.6 weeks.

-- Greece’s maternity leave is the next closest at 21.7 weeks of full-pay equivalent, with 43 weeks at a 49.5% pay rate.
+- Greece’s maternity leave is the next closest at 21.7 weeks of full-pay equivalent, with 43 weeks at a 49.5 percent pay rate.

-- Poland comes in third with 20 weeks of paid maternity leave at a 100% pay rate.
+- Poland comes in third with 20 weeks of paid maternity leave at a 100 percent pay rate.

 Business.org reports that the United States doesn’t legally require employers to provide paid maternity leave to their workers.
 However, the Family and Medical Leave Act (FMLA) does require employers with 50 or more employees to provide 12 weeks of unpaid maternity leave.

-Considering that 41% of American families rely on two incomes, families who are welcoming a new addition to their family need to have paid maternity leave to make ends meet.
+Considering that 41 percent of American families rely on two incomes, families who are welcoming a new addition to their family need to have paid maternity leave to make ends meet.

 President Joe Biden is proposing to expand paid leave benefits to allow parents up to 10 weeks of paid time to bond with their new child.
 The first coronavirus relief package, which was implemented last spring, included paid leave, but it expired in December.